Heat Pump Servicing, Maintenance & Repairs

 If a fault appears regularly or you’re experiencing other issues with your heat pump, such as leaks, mechanical issues (such as a compressor or soft start failure), blocked filters, pressure alarm faults, or problems within the ground collector, such as air or lack of fluid, you will need an engineer to investigate and fix the problem.
 You should also contact an engineer if you are regularly being alerted to minor or recurring faults on the system display.

-Generally, repair and maintenance will be minimal for heat pumps as they have very little moving parts.
-Plus, Grade 1 manufacturers have a long-life span so it is unlikely you’ll ever need a replacement.
+Generally, repair and maintenance will be minimal for heat pumps as they have very few moving parts.
+Plus, Grade 1 manufacturers have a long life span so it is unlikely you’ll ever need a replacement.

 However, if you think there is an issue, all repair work will have to be surveyed to identify which unit has become faulty; a system inspection will identify which units need replacing.
 We will quickly be able to quote for the required works and carry out these upon your request.